-The Village of Valemount is acknowledging affordable housing as a local issue, and it’s working to fix the problem.
+The Village of Valemount is acknowledging affordable housing as a local issue and has developed a plan to fix the problem.

 An Affordable Housing Committee is being formed by the Village, as it calls for qualified and interested citizens to step forward and contribute to the committee.

 “We hope the committee will forward to council recommendations for realistic and attainable results,” says Townsend.

 “We’re looking into solutions, but one thing we cannot do is use taxpayer money to subsidize housing,” she says.

 In 2015, the Village did an Affordable Housing Assessment, to educate council on matters affecting Valemount residents, to evaluate Valemount’s established housing supply, and identify affordable housing delivery options.